rdz-oss/BattyBirdNET-Pi/README.md

 * Noise reduction for above microphones available
 * Replay recorded files in audible range (on 'Recordings' pages)

-Many animals developed echo location: bats, swiftlets, toothed whales, tenrecs, oilbird, pygmy doormouse, rats and perhaps shrews.
+Many animals developed echo location: bats, swiftlets, toothed whales, tenrecs, oilbirds, pygmy doormouse, rats and perhaps shrews.
 Some forms are more basic than others, especially birds do not hear well in ultrasound yet some can do echo location in the audible range to avoid obstacles.
 Bats have used their ability for echo location to detect insects of all sizes in the night, something that is more difficult to do with sight.